 As always, those suffering most are children.

-In order to properly understand life for children in the DRC, it’s important look at the country’s past since colonisation by the Belgians in the 1870s:
+In order to properly understand life for children in the Democratic Republic of Congo, it’s important to look at the country’s past since colonisation by the Belgians in the 1870s:

 - 1870s Belgian King Leopold II sets about colonising the area as his private holding.
 During his reign Congoloese were used as forced labour and some historians estimate around 10 million people were killed.1

 - 1908 Congo Free State placed under Belgian rule following outrage treatment of Congolese.

 - 1960 Independence, followed by civil war and temporary fragmentation of country.

 - 1965 Mobutu Sese Seko seizes power.

 - 1997 Rebels oust Mobutu.
 Laurent Kabila becomes president.

 - 1997-2003 Civil war, drawing in several neighbouring countries.

 - 2006 Presidential elections.
 Thousands are displaced in the north-east as the army and UN peacekeepers step up their drive to disarm irregular forces ahead of the elections.